open-mmlab/mmyolo/docs/en/user_guides/config.md

         norm_cfg=dict(type='BN', momentum=0.03, eps=0.001), # The config of normalization layers.
         act_cfg=dict(type='SiLU', inplace=True)), # The config of activation function
     bbox_head=dict(
-        type='YOLOv5Head', # THe type of BBox head is 'YOLOv5Head', we also support 'YOLOv6Head', 'YOLOXHead' head_module=dict(
+        type='YOLOv5Head', # The type of BBox head is 'YOLOv5Head', we also support 'YOLOv6Head', 'YOLOXHead' head_module=dict(
             type='YOLOv5HeadModule', # The type of Head module is 'YOLOv5HeadModule', we also support 'YOLOv6HeadModule', 'YOLOXHeadModule' num_classes=80, # Number of classes for classification